Adam Gaudette: Playing career

-Two years after being drafted in the fifth round, he was called a "first-rate prospect," ranking first in NCAA power-play goals with 14 and third in points after 31 games and in the top 10 nationally.
+In 2017 he was called a "first-rate prospect," ranking first in NCAA power-play goals with 14 and third in points after 31 games and in the top 10 nationally.
 Pierre McGuire described him as "the steal of the 2015 draft."
 During the 2017–18 season Gaudette recorded career highs in goals and assists while leading the Huskies to their first Beanpot championship in 30 years.
 During the 66th Beanpot Final, Gaudette recorded a hat trick to help Northeastern beat Boston University 5–2.
 He earned the Most Outstanding Player for his efforts.
-Gaudette signed an entry level contract with the Canucks on March 26, 2018, after he finished the 2017–18 season first in the NCAA with 60 points.
+He finished the 2017–18 season first in the NCAA with 60 points.
 At the end of the season, Gaudette won Hockey East Player of the Year and was awarded the Hockey East Scoring Champion title.
 He was also named to the First All-Star Team.
 On April 6, 2018, Gaudette was announced as the Hobey Baker Award winner.
-He was also named an AHCA East First-Team All-American along with teammates Dylan Sikura and Jeremy Davies.
+He was also named an AHCA East First-Team All-American along with teammates Dylan Sikura and Jérémy Davies.

 Professional

+Vancouver Canucks

-Gaudette made his NHL debut on March 29, 2018, in a game against the Edmonton Oilers.
-As the Canucks failed to make the post season, he only appeared in 5 games.
+The Vancouver Canucks of the NHL selected Gaudette in the fifth round, 149th overall, of the 2015 NHL entry draft after acquiring the pick from the New York Rangers in exchange for defenseman Raphael Diaz.
+Gaudette signed an entry-level contract with the Canucks on March 26, 2018 and made his NHL debut on March 29, in a game against the Edmonton Oilers.
+As the Canucks failed to make the post season, he only appeared in five games, going scoreless.

 After attending Canucks training camp prior to the 2018–19 season, Gaudette was reassigned to their American Hockey League (AHL) affiliate, the Utica Comets.
 However, his stint in the AHL did not last long as he was called up to the NHL on October 15 after playing in four games for the Comets, where he tallied two goals and two assists.
 On October 25, he earned his first career NHL point, assisting on a Darren Archibald goal, the only Canucks goal scored in a 4–1 loss at the Arizona Coyotes.
-He scored his first NHL goal on November 24, scoring the first Canucks goal in a 4–2 victory at the Los Angeles Kings.
+He scored his first NHL goal on November 24, tallying the first Canucks goal in a 4–2 victory over the Los Angeles Kings.
 Despite being expected to spend most of the season developing in Utica, injuries to Canucks centers resulted in Gaudette appearing in 56 games for Vancouver.
 Gaudette ended his rookie season with five goals and seven assists, generally playing center on Vancouver's third line.